Small energy isotopies of loose Legendrian submanifolds: Introduction

 We are concerned with the converse question.
-Can we give an upper bound for $d(L_0,L_1)$ depending on $L_0$ and $L_1$?
+Can we give an upper bound on $d(L_0,L_1)$ depending on $L_0$ and $L_1$?
 As a first step, it was proven in \cite{drs20} that the displacement energy of the standard Legendrian 2-sphere in $\R^5$ can be made arbitrarily small by adding a stabilization contained in a sufficiently small neighbourhood of a point $x \in L$.
 The authors of \cite{drs20} conjectured that the same should hold for any closed Legendrian in a contact manifold.
-We will use their techniques to prove this conjecture, and, in fact, give an explicit bound of the displacement energy in terms of the size of the stabilization if $\dim L \geq 2$ (Corollary \ref{cor:displacement_of_stabilized_legendrian}).
-It turns out that this upper bound coincides with the lower bound from Theorem \ref{thm:drs20} for ``nice" stabilizations and therefore is optimal.
+We will use their techniques to prove this conjecture if $\dim L \geq 2$, and, in fact, give an explicit bound of the displacement energy in terms of the size of the stabilization (Corollary \ref{cor:displacement_of_stabilized_legendrian}).
+It turns out that this upper bound coincides with the lower bound from Theorem \ref{thm:leg energy capacity ineq} for ``nice" stabilizations and therefore is optimal.

-These results follow from the following more general theorem about loose Legendrians which shows that we can guarantee the existence of an isotopy of small energy, and even $C^0$-approximate any given isotopy.
+These results follow from the following more general theorem about loose Legendrians which states that we can guarantee the existence of an isotopy of small energy, and even $C^0$-approximate any given isotopy.